 - New owners of property currently in Greenbelt must reapply.

-> - Fill out an application for Forest or Agriculture, which you can get at the Assessors office.
-Note: application must be notarized when signed by you.
+- Fill out an application for Forest or Agriculture, which you can get at the Assessors office.
+Note: application must be notarized when signed

-> - Submit application to the Assessors office for review and leave your contact information.
+- Submit application to the Assessors office for review and leave your contact information.

 - Parcel will be physically reviewed and you will be contacted.

 - Upon application acceptance, you will need to have the application recorded with the Register of Deeds, for which there is a fee.